d-rogalski/c-sharp-projects/README.md

 The game has 5 difficulty levels differing in the range of numbers to guess, so the probability of a correct guess.
 The score is calculated as a percentage of correct guesses so far.

-#### Technologies and elements worth noting
-- `DoInRobust` method that invokes an action until no exception is met.
-It was used to ensure proper user's input.

 ### [Notebook App](NoteApp)
 A WPF application that serves as a notebook.